 1.2" x 1.6" x 7"

-Boasting super accurate rate, this tester allows for very precise measurings.
-Thanks to the ATC function, the temperature fluctuation has been reduced to the minimum.
+Boasting a super accurate rate, this tester allows for very precise readings.
+Thanks to the ATC function, the temperature fluctuations don't influence the results of your tests.

 It might seem a bit slow.